scoskey/m314/homework.md

   (a) For any $P$, what is the value of $L(f,P)$?
   (b) Can you find a $P$ such that $U(f,P)$ is within $0.05$ of $L(f,P)$?
   (c) Is $h$ integrable?
 Why or why not?
 3. A vehicle drives on a freeway with speed limit 70mph.
-The vehicle passes mile marker 53 at 2pm and later passes mile marker 271 at 5pm.
-Use the MVT to prove the vehicle was speeding for at least some portion of the trip.
+Trooper Millie Van Teeter observes the vehicle pass mile marker 53 at 2pm, and later trooper Miles Von Trotter observes the vehicle pass mile marker 271 at 5pm.
+Help the troopers prove the vehicle was speeding for at least some portion of its trip.
 4. (Abbott, ex 7.5.4) Let $f$ be a continuous function on $[a,b]$ and assume that $\int_a^xf(t)\,dt=0$ for all $x$.
 Show that $f=0$.

    Give a counterexample to show that the statement is false if $f$ is not assumed to be continuous.